tongson/omnia/README.md

 #### Getting started

 1. Edit the following space delimited variables in the top-level Makefile<br/>
-     MAIN: The "main" Lua script<br/>
+     MAIN: The "main" script<br/>
-     SRC: Lua modules that is specific to your application.
+     SRC: Modules that is specific to your application.
 Copy these to `src/lua`. <br/>
-     SRC_DIR: Directories containing Lua modules that is specific to your application.
+     SRC_DIR: Directories containing modules that is specific to your application.
 Copy these to `src/lua`.</br>
-     SRC_C: Lua C modules that is specific to your application.
+     SRC_C: C modules that is specific to your application.
 Copy these to `src/c`.<br/>
-     VENDOR: 3rd party Lua modules<br/>
+     VENDOR: 3rd party modules<br/>
-     VENDOR_DIR: directories containing 3rd party Lua modules<br/>
+     VENDOR_DIR: directories containing 3rd party modules<br/>
      VENDOR_C: 3rd party C modules<br/>

 The SRC, VENDOR split is just for organization.
 Underneath they are using the same Make routines.